Reasons to Choose an Attorney Over Using Online Forms

 With the ever-increasing popularity of DIY tools online, many people use online forms to create estate plans as a cheaper and “easier” alternative to hiring an attorney.
 However, there are several reasons why you shouldn’t use online estate planning forms and you would be better off hiring an experienced estate planning attorney to guide you through the process.

-At The Law Office of Gregory L. Williams, I provide compassionate guidance and personalized service to individuals and families throughout Central Ohio.
+I provide compassionate guidance and personalized service to individuals and families throughout Central Ohio.
 With an office in Westerville, Ohio, I help clients craft comprehensive estate plans for clients in Columbus and surrounding areas.

 Why You Shouldn’t Use Online Estate Planning Forms